George Akuffo Dampare

-George Akuffo Dampare (born on July 14, 1970) is a Ghanaian chartered accountant and police officer.
-He was appointed as the acting Inspector General of Police of the Ghana Police Service by President Nana Akufo-Addo on 21 July 2021, effective 1 August 2021, taking over from James Oppong-Boanuh who had been serving since October 2019.
+George Akuffo Dampare (born July 14, 1970) is a Ghanaian chartered accountant and police officer.
+He was appointed the acting Inspector General of Police of the Ghana Police Service by President Nana Akufo-Addo on 21 July 2021, effective 1 August 2021, taking over from James Oppong-Boanuh who had been serving since October 2019.

 Dampare was the youngest Inspector-General of Police (IGP) to be appointed in the Fourth Republic of Ghana and the eighth youngest since Ghana gained independence.

 Dampare served as the Inspector-General of Police (IGP) until 13 March 2025, when he was removed from office by President John Dramani Mahama and replaced by Commissioner of Police (COP) Christian Tetteh Yohuno.

 Education

 In 1989 and 1992, Dampare passed the GCE Ordinary and Advanced level examinations respectively as a private candidate.
 He went on to study accounting completing his ACCA course at the University of Professional Studies, Accra (UPSA) between February 1994 to December 1996 and became a Chartered Accountant in 1996, at age 25.
 He holds two Master of Science degrees in Accounting & Finance from London South Bank University, UK, and Business Systems Analysis & Design from City University of London, UK.
 He also has a Doctor of Philosophy (Ph.D.) degree in Finance and Management from the University of London's King's College London.